 - Ask individuals to bring their 1 kg benchmark items to the mat.

 - Using scales check the actual measurement of each of the items to see how close they are to 1kg.
 Record the weight of each item in a large table or on separate pieces of paper.

 - Give students 5-10 minutes to rove around the circle and hold one another’s item.

 - Ask students to discuss which of the benchmarks are the most useful.
 For example, objects which you don’t usually pick up are not particularly good benchmarks as you will not be familiar with their mass.

-- Either individually or in small groups give students a plastic bag and ask them to put one kilogram of something in it.
-You may prefer to do this activity outside in the sand area (using sand to make a kilogram) or you may do it inside and suggest a range of items that could be used to make one kilogram.
+- Either individually or in small groups give students a reusable bag and ask them to put one kilogram of something in it.
+You may prefer to do this activity outside in the sand area (using sand to make a kilogram), in the local environment (use rocks to make a kilogram) or you may do it inside and suggest a range of items that could be used to make one kilogram.

 - Weigh the bags and discuss why they are not all exactly one kilogram.
+Answers could include that different items have been collected of different shapes and sizes, or that people have not collect enough, or have collected too many items.
 Compare them to the benchmarks.

 What does kilo stand for?